ndlopes-github/RailwayOptSitePos/README.md

 which auto-activate the project and enable local path handling from DrWatson.

 ## Real World Data (see Section 3.1):
 ### TO APPEAR
       julia scripts/model_solvit.jl

 ##  Simulated Data (see Section 3.2):

 ### Running the Model

 To run the model, follow the steps below:

 0. Open a console or terminal at the project directory.
+1. Create the directories: mkdir plots data data/sims data/exp_pro
-1. Run the following command: julia scripts/model_sim.jl
+2. Run the following command: julia scripts/model_sim.jl

    >  This command executes one instance of the model with n = 64 (refer to Table 3 for more details).

 * Note: The previous command can be replaced by the usage of an IDE such as VSCode or by running the script in the Julia REPL.

 ### Output